 In this section

-Congenital heart defects are those that are present at birth.
-One in 100 babies born in the United States each year has a heart defect of some kind.
-As these babies become adults, they often need continued care for conditions corrected early in life.
+One in 100 babies born in the United States each year has a congenital heart defect of some kind.
+As these babies become adults, they often need continued care even if they underwent surgical corrections in childhood.
 Sometimes, symptoms of congenital heart disease (such as abnormal heart rhythms, shortness of breath, dizziness, or swelling) may not appear and need care until later in life.

 One of the leading programs in the nation for adult congenital heart disease

-More and more, people born with congenital heart defects live long into adulthood.
-If you're part of this growing population, it's good to know the Adult Congenital Heart Disease Program (ACHD Program) offered by Children's Wisconsin is one of the leading programs in the nation and the largest in the state of Wisconsin.
-We are part of Herma Heart Institute at Children's Wisconsin and work in conjunction with Froedtert & the Medical College of Wisconsin to offer the specialized expertise you need to live life to the fullest.
-Our program is an ACHA ACHD Accredited Comprehensive Care Center, recognizing us as a leader in Adult Congenital Heart Disease care and management.
+People born with congenital heart defects are living longer and longer into adulthood.
+If you're part of this growing population, it's good to know the Adult Congenital Heart Disease Program (ACHD Program) offered by the Herma Heart Institute at Children's Wisconsin is one of the leading programs in the nation, and the largest in the state of Wisconsin.
+Our program works in conjunction with Froedtert & the Medical College of Wisconsin to offer the specialized expertise you need to live life to the fullest.
+Our program is an ACHD Comprehensive Care Center accredited by the Adult Congenital Heart Association, recognizing us as a leader in Adult Congenital Heart Disease care and management.

 Video: Meet Dr. Bartz and learn about our program